miguelibero/aidl-nnrecomend/USAGE.md

 * `recommend` enable recommend mode

 Supported context values are `previous` & `skip`, and they depend on each dataset.
+Additionally you can set `interaction_context:random` to test with a random context, this is used to confirm that the factorization machine is correctly implemented and does not improve when adding random context.

 ## Command Line Interface